offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

 **WHAT**: Given *more than* two sequences, perform sequence alignment and pull out the highest scoring alignment.

 **WHY**: Proteins that perform the same function but are distantly related are likely to have similar regions.
-The problem is that a 2-way sequence alignment may have a hard time identifying those similar regions, where as an n-way sequence alignment (n > 2) will likely reveal much more / more accurate regions.
+The problem is that a 2-way sequence alignment may have a hard time identifying those similar regions, whereas an n-way sequence alignment (n > 2) will likely reveal much more / more accurate regions.

 ```{note}
 Quote from Pevzner book: "Bioinformaticians sometimes say that pairwise alignment whispers and multiple alignment shouts."